 William Mullholland signature

-In 1850 the police log book described him as 5 foot 9 inches tall, full of face, grey eyes, grey hair and a fresh complexion.
+In 1850 the police log book described James as 5 foot 9 inches tall, full of face, grey eyes, grey hair and a fresh complexion.

 His stature and fame was such that he was the first police officer to get a financial award for the recovery of stolen goods, gold watches, and was invited to speak before the house of parliament in 9 June 1856 to the select committee on transportation of criminals.
 He published two popular books after retiral and it is said these influenced Sir Arthur Conan Doyle when writing Sherlock Holmes.
 There are similarities in the detective’s approach although McLevy’s is based on real cases.